scottish-government-design-system/designsystem.gov.scot/components/skip-links/index.md

 You can track skip link clicks through the original page path and a data attribute describing the action.

-The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#skip-links)
+The data attribute is added automatically by the [Design System's 'tracking' script](/get-started/tracking/#skip-links)